Simple Ways To Pay Off Your Credit Card

 Lowest Balance

-On another note, there are benefits of paying off the credit card with the lowest balance first.
-This is because the first balances are easier to pay off and will give you a sense of accomplishment as motivation to pay for the rest.
+On another note, there are advantages to paying off the credit card with the lowest balance first.
+These smaller balances are generally easier to clear, providing a quick sense of accomplishment.
+This success can serve as motivation to continue tackling the remaining credit card debts.

 Granted, it is challenging to choose between the two, and to make it easier, first consider your long term goals.
 What is it you want to accomplish?
 If your goal is to save, then paying your high-interest rate first is a smart move to make.
 On the other hand, if your goal is to clear some accounts, then you should pay your low balance debt first.